What Is 30 Off $40

 Scenario 1: Multiple Discounts

 Imagine a store offering a 30% discount followed by an additional 10% discount.
-You cannot simply add the percentages (40%).
+On top of that, you cannot simply add the percentages (40%).
 You must apply the discounts sequentially.

 1. First discount: $40 - (30% of $40) = $40 - $12 = $28